stong1108/CLT-exponential-dist/README.md

 This study compares the exponential distribution with the Central Limit Theorem (CLT).
 The CLT says that as sample size increases, the distribution of averages of iid variables (given they are normalized) approaches a standard normal distribution.
 Here, we use the exponential distribution to explore the CLT.

 The exponential distribution is useful for modeling the time elapsed between events that occur at a given rate.
-There is only one parameter, the rate parameter $\lambda$.
-Both the mean and the standard deviation of the exponential distribution are $\frac{1}{\lambda}$.
+There is only one parameter, the rate parameter λ.
+Both the mean and the standard deviation of the exponential distribution are 1/λ.

 Simulations
 -----------